cocos/cocos-docs/en/extension/using-ui-kit.md

-# 掌握 UI Kit
+# Mastering the UI Kit

-Cocos Creator 为开发者提供了非常丰富的界面元素，帮助开发者快速地开发面板界面。与此同时，我们还为开发者提供了控件预览面板，方便开发者在使用控件时，查看控件的各种属性和这些属性对应的效果。
+Cocos Creator provides developers with a wealth of interface elements to help developers develop panel interfaces quickly.
+At the same time, developers are provided with a control preview panel, which is convenient for developers to view various properties of the control and their corresponding effects when using the control.

-要打开控件预览窗口，仅需要在主菜单中选择 **开发者 -> UI Kit Preview**。
+To open the control preview window, select **Developer -> UI Kit Preview** in the main menu.

-目前界面元素包括：
+The current interface elements include:

-## 控件
+## Controls

 - [ui-button](./reference/ui-button.md)
 - [ui-checkbox](./reference/ui-checkbox.md)